How to Change Cell Size in Excel (5 Methods)

 Get FREE Advanced Excel Exercises with Solutions!

 To understand the methods more clearly, we have taken a sample dataset containing employee names, their emails, and their respective departments.
-The dataset has 3 columns: Name, Email, and Department.
+The dataset has three columns: Name, Email, and Department.
 We aim to change the cell size in Excel to show the values easily.

 Change Cell Size in Excel